Joaquin N. Lugo, Jr., Ph.D.

 B.S., Neuroscience, Baylor University, 1999

 Dr. Lugo joined the Baylor faculty in 2010.
 He completed his postdoctoral research under the guidance in the Cain Foundation Laboratories in the department of Pediatrics-Neurology at Baylor College of Medicine.
 He received his Ph.D. in experimental psychology with a focus on behavioral neuroscience from the University of South Carolina-Columbia in 2004.
 In 2016, Dr. Lugo was made a Fellow of the American Epilepsy Society.
 Dr. Lugo enjoys spending time with his wife and two sons, running, and other outdoor activities.

 Academic Interests and Research

-Interests: Developmental epilepsy, the relationship between epilepsy and autism, and neural mechanisms underlying learning and memory in zebrafish larvae.
+Interests: Developmental epilepsy, the relationship between epilepsy and autism, and bone comorbidities in epilepsy.

 I investigate how seizures during different periods of neurodevelopment result in long-term changes in learning and memory, social behavior, and repetitive/stereotyped behaviors.
 I also investigate the neural mechanisms that mediate these changes through molecular and imaging techniques.
-In particular, I am examining how seizures induce changes in the mTOR and MAPK signaling pathways and how these changes lead to alterations in potassium channels and other synaptic proteins.
+In particular, I am examining how seizures induce changes in the mTOR, MAPK, and Canonical Wnt signaling pathways and how these changes lead to alterations in potassium channels and other synaptic proteins.

 My interest in examining behavioral changes is also why I am examining the link between autism and epilepsy.
 Children with epilepsy have a high comorbidity with autism but the underlying mechanism is not known.
 I plan to investigate how seizures could lead to autistic-like behavior in mice.